matys1/lab1-web/book-notes/part-3.md

 - A very important thing to understand is that there can be a big difference between a device resolution and rendered viewport size.
 Consider iPhone 12 Pro with a screen resolution of 1170 x 2532 pixels at 460.3 PPI.

 - Mobile browsers render pages in a virtual viewport, generally at 980px wide.
-And though 980px is slightly less than the 1170px device width it's still a lot densely packed pixels in a 2.82-inch screen, which is the type of pixel realestate you would typically see on a much bigger screen.
+And though 980px is slightly less than the 1170px device width it's still a lot of densely packed pixels in a 2.82-inch screen, which is the type of pixel realestate you would typically see on a much bigger screen.
 Individual pixels at this high of a density are very hard to see or distinguish at a normal viewing distance.
 In iPhone 12 Pro the rendered virtual viewport (at 980px) is then scaled up slightly to fill the enire screen area (1170px).
 On phones where the device width is less than 980px it shrinks the rendered result down so it can all be seen at once.
 Regardless, the end result is a webpage that is illegible for many if not everyone because the text and the elements appear tiny on such a small, high DPI screen and bottons and links are near impossible to tap with any precision.

 > Another point to consider is that if the virtual viewport is always rendered at 980px width, then pages that use media queries that kick in at 640px or 480px or less would never be used.